I posted this to Github, but thought I would mirror it here too. You can download the code from here:

 Here’s how it works:

-3. The Lambda script works out what the requested actions are and sends them back out (the orange lines) to a web server running in your home (in my case a Raspberry Pi running Apache and the bravia_proxy.py script).
+script).
 You need to make that Apache server accessible to the outside world so that AWS can POST data to it.
-I would recommend that you configure Apache to use SSL and you put at least BASIC Auth in front of the proxy script.
+I would recommend that you configure Apache to use SSL and you put at least BASIC Auth in front of the proxy script. - The

-4. The bravia_proxy.py script receives the POSTed form from AWS and in turn POSTs to the bravia_rest.py script having done a quick bit of sanity checking and normalisation.
-The proxy and the rest scripts could live on different hosts (and probably should, there are no security considerations in either script – so ya know, don’t use them.)
+script having done a quick bit of sanity checking and normalisation.
+The proxy and the rest scripts could live on different hosts (and probably should, there are no security considerations in either script – so ya know, don’t use them.) bravia_rest.py

 Caveats: